-The District shall investigate the allegations in a formal complaint.
-If the conduct alleged in the formal complaint would not constitute sexual harassment as defined in this policy even if proved; did not occur in the District's education program or activity; or did not occur against a person in the United States, then the District shall dismiss the complaint as not meeting the definition of sexual harassment under this policy.
+The District shall investigate the allegations in a complaint.
+If the conduct alleged in the complaint would not constitute sex-based harassment as defined in this policy even if proved; did not occur in the District's education program or activity; or did not occur against a person in the United States, then the District shall dismiss the complaint as not meeting the definition of sex-based harassment under this policy.
 A dismissal for these reasons does not preclude action under another provision of the District's code of conduct.

-The District may dismiss the formal complaint or any allegations therein, if at any time during the grievance process:
+The District may dismiss a complaint or any allegations therein, if at any time during the grievance process:

-- The complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations therein; - The respondent is no longer enrolled at the District; or - Specific circumstances prevent the District from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.
+- The complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the complaint or any allegations therein; - The District was unable to identify the respondent after taking reasonable steps to do so; - The respondent is no longer enrolled at the District; - Specific circumstances prevent the District from gathering evidence sufficient to reach a determination as to the complaint or allegations therein.
+Or - The District determines the conduct alleged in the complaint, even if proven, would not constitute sex discrimination or sex-based harassment.